 How to conduct a security audit for your small business

-For SMEs, COVID-19 uncertainty has brought a shift in priorities to navigate the ‘new normal’ working environment.
-With safety the word on everybody’s lips as we navigate changing pandemic precautions, it could be the perfect time to review business security with an audit.
-Izzy Schulman, Director at Keys 4 U guides us through the steps to preparing a risk assessment and security audit to keep your business safe.
+With 2021 well under way and more clarity now we have a trade agreement with the EU, now is the perfect time to review your business security with an audit.
+Izzy Schulman, Director at Keys 4 U, guides us through the steps to preparing a risk assessment and security audit to keep your business safe this year.

 Conducting a risk assessment